The principal objective of the Utility Regulator in carrying out its electricity related functions is:

 to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission, distribution or supply of electricity.

+The electricity industry in Northern Ireland was privatised in 1992-1993.
 We work with the industry in carrying out our functions, part of which is the licensing of electricity suppliers, generators and transmission and distribution companies.
-In conjunction with licensing, a number of companies are subject to price control regulation by us.
+In conjunction with licensing, several companies are subject to price control regulation by us.
+These include NIE Networks Limited, SONI Ltd and the SEMO.